CBD oil for dogs

 -

-Choose high-quality products: Make sure to use CBD oils specifically developed for animals and containing no or only minimal THC levels (<0.2%).
+Choose high-quality products: Pay attention to CBD oils that are specially developed for animals and contain no or only minimal THC levels (<0.2%).

 - Veterinary advice: Especially with existing illnesses or simultaneous medication, the use of CBD should be coordinated with a veterinarian.